nf-osi/nf-metadata-dictionary/tests/README.md

   - Blank values in the manifest become "NA" -- https://github.com/Sage-Bionetworks/schematic/issues/733
   - "NA" string value become `null` even though we may want to preserve "NA" -- https://github.com/Sage-Bionetworks/schematic/issues/821 + [internal thread](https://sagebionetworks.slack.com/archives/C01ANC02U59/p1681769606510569?thread_ts=1681769370.017039&cid=C01ANC02U59)

-The test script will need to do several things:
+The test script functionality:
-- Submit the `.csv` manifest(s) via schematic.
+- Given valid `.csv` manifest(s), create entities in the manifest, and then update the manifest with the `entityId`s to test submit via schematic, then cleans up (deletes) mock entities.
-- After submission (if submission is successful), pull annotations from the entities and does expectation checks on each key-value.
+- (TODO) After submission (if submission is successful), pull annotations from the entities and does expectation checks on each key-value.

 ##### Test fixtures

 To test submission we need:
-- Synapse entities to be mock-annotated and checked, e.g. in [NF-test/annotations](https://www.synapse.org/#!Synapse:syn32530621)
-- Manifest to submit for entities
+- valid manifest(s)  -- these are reused from the VALIDATION fixtures.
+- a `config.json` that tells which dev/playground project to use, etc.

-### TODOs - General
+### General Testing TODO Ideas and Other Tips

 - Testing can transition to using the schematic API service once it's ready (especially for template generation).
-- Improve test log output/parse and format results to have clearer summary of outcomes without having to read raw test logs
-- Reuse more code between tests
-- See if test scripts can be generalized/reused for other projects
+- How test scripts can be generalized/reused for other projects
 - Main script to run through test suite in sequence